Explaining Microsoft EA FAQs

 A: Microsoft provides centralized tools to manage your EA licenses.
 Typically, you’ll use the Microsoft Volume Licensing Service Center (VLSC) or Microsoft 365 admin portals to allocate and track licenses, add new users or services, and monitor usage.

-Many organizations also use Software Asset Management (SAM) tools to keep an inventory of deployments vs. entitlements and to ensure compliance.
-The EAโs single-contract structure means all license changes (like additions) are recorded and then reconciled at least annually through the true-up process.
+The EA’s single-contract structure means that all license changes (such as additions) are recorded and then reconciled at least annually through the true-up process.

 Q: Is technical support included with an EA?